gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ### Visual Studio

-This an awesome plug in for Visual Studio that adds Arduino support from [Visual Micro](http://www.visualmicro.com/).
-Intelisence, auto complete, debugging, it doesn't get much better:)
+This an fantastic plugin for Visual Studio that adds Arduino support from [Visual Micro](http://www.visualmicro.com/).
+IntelliSence, auto complete, debugging, it doesn't get much better:)

 Add ESP8266 support to the Arduino IDE (and Visual Studio)